Branching Minds Welcomes Mitch Benson as President!

 The Solution

 A coordinated, collaborative model is the answer, and a Multi-Tiered System of Support (MTSS) provides it!
-MTSS is a structured framework for supporting students’ needs, encompassing wellness, mental health, behavior, attendance, social skills, and academics.
+MTSS is a structured framework for supporting students’ needs, including wellness, mental health, behavior, attendance, social skills, and academics.
 Branching Minds facilitates this with a centralized platform for data, interventions, progress monitoring, and collaboration tools, streamlining the process for educators.

 Key Actions: